phatchman/pico_dazzler/README.md

 If all goes well you will end up with a pico_dazzler.uf2 file which can be loaded onto the Pico via USB.

+# Loading the Firmware
+Load the pico_dazzler.uf2 file onto the Pico using the method of your choice.
+Typically this involves:
+1) Holding down the BOOT/SEL button while connecting the USB cable
+2) Copying the pico_dazzler.uf2 file to the Mass Storage drive associated with the Pico

 # Connecting to the Altair Simulator / Altair Duino.

 This is a very straight forward process.
 [Images to come shortly] Simply connect the pico via the USB OTG cable either to the optional USB hub or directly to the USB Native Port on the Ardiuno Due.
 (This is the 2nd USB port on the Due.
 The one that is not normally used by the Altair Duino).<br>
-Optionally connect the USB Controllers / Joysick and line-out audio.<br>
+Optionally connect the USB Controllers / Joysick and line-out audio.
+Note that the audio uses the DAC line-out<br>
 Connect the VGA cable to the monitor.<br>
 You are done!